icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

 ### Encoder connection

-The encoders are connected as reported in the table above and in the schematic snapshot ïn fig. 4.
+The encoders are connected as reported in the table above and in the schematic snapshot in fig. 4.

 ![figure](./img/encoders_connection.png)
 <p align = "center">